 In 2020 it is projected that 26 900 Canadians will be diagnosed with colorectal cancer and 9 700 will die of the disease.
 This makes colorectal cancer the third most diagnosed cancer in Canada with the second highest mortality rate (Canadian Cancer Society, 2020).

-Screening for Colorectal Cancer can identify and remove precancerous polyps, which can in turn reduce incidence.
-As of 2010, all provinces had announced or started implementing organized screening programs, although screening rates remain low.
-Colorectal Cancer is linked to several modifiable risk factors including obesity, physical inactivity, consumption of red and processed meat and smoking.
+Screening for colorectal cancer can identify and remove precancerous polyps, which can in turn reduce incidence of the cancer.
+As of 2015, all provinces had announced or started implementing organized screening programs, although screening rates remain low.
+Colorectal cancer is linked to several modifiable risk factors including obesity, physical inactivity, consumption of red and processed meat, and smoking.